What To Do After Sexual Misconduct Occurs

 You may choose to inform a College employee (faculty or staff member, RA, Flock Leader) of sexual misconduct; College employees must report to the Title IX Coordinator all information they receive about suspected sexual misconduct, including names.

-For more information about reporting, or to file a report, click here.
+For more information about reporting, or to file a report, get info from the Compass.

 College Conduct System